iobis/manual/contribute.md

 * [Generalizing location](common_qc.html#uncertain-geolocation) information by:
 Obtaining regional coordinates using [MarineRegions](http://www.marineregions.org/gazetteer.php?p=search), [Getty Thesaurus of Geographic Names](http://www.getty.edu/research/tools/vocabularies/tgn/), or [Google Maps](http://maps.google.com/)
 * Using the [OBIS Map tool](https://obis.org/maptool/) to generate a polygon area with a Well-Known Text (WKT) representation of the geometry to paste into the `footprintWKT` field.
-[Maptool tutorial](LINK)
-Delay timing of publication (e.g., to accommodate mobile species)
+* Delay timing of publication (e.g., to accommodate mobile species)
 * [Submit your dataset, but mark it as private in the IPT](ipt.html) so it is not published right away (i.e., until you set it as public).
 Alternatively, you can set a password on your dataset in order to share with specific individuals.
 Note that setting passwords will require some coordination with the IPT manager.
 By submitting your data to an IPT but not immediately publishing it, you can ensure that the dataset will be in a place to be incorporated at a later date when it is ready to be made public.
 This not only saves time and helps retain details while relatively fresh in your mind, but also ensures the dataset is still ready to be mobilized in case jobs are changed at a later date.

 GBIF has created the following [Best Practices for Generalizing Sensitive data](https://docs.gbif.org/sensitive-species-best-practices/master/en/) which can provide you with additional guidance.